About Us

 similar to Newton’s First Law, an object

+in motion stays in motion.
 It’s almost easier to keep going than it is to

 stop.